 GERIT STÖCKLMAIR is a microbiologist and psychotherapist, originally from Austria.
 Curiosity about the inner and outer world has put her on many journeys, and she has lived in England, Scotland and South Korea, before settling in Denmark, where she now lives.
 She has been practising meditation since 1994 and has been on extended retreats since 1998, mainly Vipassana, but also within the Zen and Triratna tradition.
 She graduated from the Committed Dharma Practitioners Program in 2010 and has an interest in personal development through body-mind-soul integration, which means you might also find her dancing on various occasions.
 Currently Gerit is a Teacher Trainee at Bodhi College.

-RICHARD FERNYHOUGH has been a follower of the dharma for 17 years, initially in the Tibetan tradition, and more recently following the path of Vipassana.
+RICHARD FERNYHOUGH has been a follower of the dharma since 2002, initially in the Tibetan tradition, and more recently following the path of Vipassana.
 He has been on Buddhist pilgrimages with Shantum Seth and Stephen Batchelor, both in India and in Sri Lanka, and has attended many retreats including with Jack Kornfield at Spirit Rock in California.
-Richard has been a practising lawyer for over 45 years and still practises as an arbitrator in international commercial disputes.
-He is married and lives in Wimbledon in the UK.
+Until January 2021 Richard had been a practising lawyer for over 50 years acting as advocate and, latterly, as arbitrator mainly in international commercial disputes.
+He is married and has three grown up children and lives in Wimbledon in the UK.